 ERMI testing measures composite dust in your home, office, or vehicle.
-The results will tell you and your medical team about your historical exposure.
+The results will tell you and your medical team about your historical exposure risks.

 ERMI is a composite dust sample and can’t identify the source of water intrusions that created a mold problem, or how to fix the mold problem.
 You need non-viable mold air sampling to do that.
 This is a direct quote from the EPA website: “the ERMI should be used only for research.
 The ERMI has not been validated for routine public use in homes, schools, or other buildings.”